-- 17 The RVAAP is located in northeastern Ohio within Portage and Trumbull Counties, - approximately 1.6 km (1 mile) northwest of the city of Newton Falls and 4.8 km (3 miles) east- - 19 northeast of the city of Ravenna.
-The facility is a parcel of property approximately 17.7 - 20 kilometers (11 miles) long and 5.6 kilometers (3.5 miles) wide bounded by State Route 5, the - 21 Michael J. Kirwan Reservoir, and the CSX System Railroad on the south; Garret, McCormick, - and Berry roads on the west; the Norfolk Southern Railroad on the north; and State Route 534 on - 23 the east (Figure 1-1).
-As of February 2006, a total of 20,403 acres of the former 21,683-acre - 24 RVAAP have been transferred to the United States Property and Fiscal Officer (USP&FO) for - 25 Ohio and subsequently licensed to the Ohio Army National Guard (OHARNG) for use as a - training site.
-Currently, RVAAP consists of 1,280 acres in several distinct parcels scattered - 27 throughout the confines of the Ravenna Training and Logistics Site (RTLS).
-The RVAAP's - 28 remaining parcels of land are located completely within the RTLS.
-The RTLS did not exist - 29 when RVAAP was operational, and the entire 21,683-acre parcel was a government-owned, - 30 contractor-operated industrial facility.
-The RVAAP Installation Restoration Program (IRP) - encompasses investigation and cleanup of past activities over the entire 21,683 acres of the - former RVAAP and, therefore, references to the RVAAP in this document are considered to be - 32 Totale RVIII and, therefore, references to the RVIII in this document are considered to be - 33 inclusive of the historical extent of the RVAAP, which is inclusive of the combined acreages of - 34 the current RTLS and RVAAP, unless otherwise specifically stated. - 35 Figure 1-2 shows the locations of the various portions of the facility.
-As the installation is - 36 remediated, acreage is transferred from the Base Realignment and Closure Division (BRACD) to - 37 the National Guard Bureau (NGB) for OHARNG training.
-The Ohio Environmental Protection - 38 Agency (Ohio EPA) is the lead regulatory agency for remediation being conducted by the Army. - 39 The RVAAP was constructed in 1940 and 1941 for depot storage and ammunition assembly and - 40 loading.
+17 The RVAAP is located in northeastern Ohio within Portage and Trumbull Counties, approximately 1.6 km (1 mile) northwest of the city of Newton Falls and 4.8 km (3 miles) east-18 19 northeast of the city of Ravenna.
+The facility is a parcel of property approximately 17.7 20 kilometers (11 miles) long and 5.6 kilometers (3.5 miles) wide bounded by State Route 5, the 21 Michael J. Kirwan Reservoir, and the CSX System Railroad on the south; Garret, McCormick, 22 and Berry roads on the west; the Norfolk Southern Railroad on the north; and State Route 534 on 23 the east (Figure 1-1).
+As of February 2006, a total of 20,403 acres of the former 21,683-acre 24 RVAAP have been transferred to the United States Property and Fiscal Officer (USP&FO) for 25 Ohio and subsequently licensed to the Ohio Army National Guard (OHARNG) for use as a 26 training site.
+Currently, RVAAP consists of 1,280 acres in several distinct parcels scattered 27 throughout the confines of the Ravenna Training and Logistics Site (RTLS).
+The RVAAP's 28 remaining parcels of land are located completely within the RTLS.
+The RTLS did not exist 29 when RVAAP was operational, and the entire 21,683-acre parcel was a government-owned, 30 contractor-operated industrial facility.
+The RVAAP Installation Restoration Program (IRP) encompasses investigation and cleanup of past activities over the entire 21,683 acres of the 31 32 former RVAAP and, therefore, references to the RVAAP in this document are considered to be 33 inclusive of the historical extent of the RVAAP, which is inclusive of the combined acreages of 34 the current RTLS and RVAAP, unless otherwise specifically stated.

+Figure 1-2 shows the locations of the various portions of the facility.
+As the installation is remediated, acreage is transferred from the Base Realignment and Closure Division (BRACD) to the National Guard Bureau (NGB) for OHARNG training.
+The Ohio Environmental Protection Agency (Ohio EPA) is the lead regulatory agency for remediation being conducted by the Army.

+The RVAAP was constructed in 1940 and 1941 for depot storage and ammunition assembly and loading.
 In 1950 the facility was placed on standby status until production activities were resumed in 1954 to 1957 and again in 1968 to 1972.
-Demilitarization activities continued until
+Demilitarization activities continued until 1992.
+The only activities currently being carried out at RVAAP are environmental restoration,